 Company fleet drivers spend a lot of time on the road, increasing the risk they could endanger other road users through poor driving performance, overwork, tiredness behind the wheel or speeding.
 Using a vehicle tracking system to proactively manage and coach employees shows that you care about the public and want to do everything you can to make sure your drivers are as safe as possible at all times.

 An easier way to achieve legal compliance for your fleet

-Commercial vehicle fleets are required to comply with a lot of different legal obligations, particularly around health and safety.
-Real-time GPS technology can make this easier, automating certain aspects of your data collection such as timesheets and mileage by driver, speeding incidents, as well as business & private mileage tracking to simplify reporting and administration
+Company vehicle fleets are required to comply with a lot of different legal obligations here in Australia, particularly around health and safety.
+GPS technology can make this easier, automating certain aspects of your data collection such as mileage by driver, speeding incidents, off-road driving (for fuel tax rebates) as well as private vs public KMs.

 Reduce car accidents and insurance costs

-Vehicle tracking systems offer companies an excellent set of tools to improve overall vehicle security - from targeting poor driving behaviour to improving the chances of asset recovery in the event of a stolen vehicle.
-Dashcams can also help protect drivers from liability claims and speed up processing of insurance paperwork.
-Some insurance companies offer premium or excess discounts for fleets that have asset tracking and vehicle tracking systems and driver coaching programmes that promote safe driving styles.
+Vehicle tracking systems offer companies an excellent set of tools to implement a safe-driving programme.
+It can target the most common causes of accidents such as speeding, tiredness and distracted driving.
+Dashboard cameras can also help protect drivers from liability claims and speed up processing of insurance paperwork.
+Some insurance companies offer premium or excess discounts for fleets that have vehicle tracking systems and driver coaching programmes that promote safe driving.